mohameddjafarhenni-sudo/CLO-Calculator/README.md

 If structured data is unavailable, the exporter falls back to the rendered DOM sections so the report always contains at least the visible text and tables.

+## Deploying to Vercel

+1. Push the project to GitHub (or connect directly via Vercel CLI).
+2. In Vercel, create a new project and select this repository.
+3. When prompted for the framework preset, choose **Vite** (or **Other** and set the following manually):
+   - **Build Command**: `npm run build`
+   - **Output Directory**: `dist`
+4. Set the root directory to the repository root (no subdirectory needed).
+5. Deploy — Vercel will install dependencies, build the static bundle, and serve it globally.

 ## Testing & Quality

 - `npm run check` ensures both server and client TypeScript code compile cleanly.